Weighted Unequal Error Protection over a Rayleigh Fading Channel: Main Results on the PDS scheme

 for all $1 \leq i \leq \ell$ so that $W_0$ and $W_{-1}$ are well-defined.
 Algorithm \ref{algorithmlocalmax} uses the same logic but restricts itself to the principal Lambert branch $W_0$ for $i = \ell$.
 In Algorithm \ref{algorithmlocalmax}, for each $\ell$, the solution $\lambda$ to the equation $(\ref{Hconsgrk})$ is unique if it exists, and a necessary and sufficient condition for the existence is easily specified, making Algorithm \ref{algorithmlocalmax} simpler to implement.
+But when $x_\ell^*(\lambda)$ is chosen as the secondary Lambert branch $W_{-1}$, then we show in Section \ref{combined_proof} that there can be at most 2 values of $\lambda$ satisfying the equation $(\ref{Hconsgrk})$; this solution set is the output of Algorithm \ref{mixed_branch_roots}, which can be implemented using at most $3$ bisection searches.
+Algorithm \ref{mixed_branch_roots} is then used as a subroutine in Algorithm \ref{algorithmglobalmax}.

 Although Algorithm \ref{algorithmlocalmax} does not do an exhaustive search by ignoring the secondary branch $W_{-1}$, the output of Algorithm \ref{algorithmlocalmax} is proven via a sufficient second-order condition to be a strict local maximizer in $(\ref{b3})$.
-Furthermore, the objective values based on the output of Algorithm \ref{algorithmlocalmax} match those of Algorithm \ref{algorithmglobalmax} in our numerical evaluation across a wide range of parameters, motivating the conjecture that the local maximizer in Theorem \ref{local_maximizer_thm} is a global maximizer.
+Furthermore, the objective values based on the output of Algorithm \ref{algorithmlocalmax} match those of Algorithm \ref{algorithmglobalmax} in almost all cases in our numerical experiments over a wide range of parameters, thus establishing that the maximizer $\overrightarrow x^\star$ usually has all components given by the principal Lambert branch.
+However, Algorithm \ref{algorithmglobalmax} did outperform Algorithm \ref{algorithmlocalmax} in our numerical experiments for a few instances with a large coding rate $R$, small $\theta$ (high average SNR), and nearly equal importance weights.
+For example, for $K = 2$, $R = 6$, $\theta = 0.025$ and $\overrightarrow d = \left(0.51, 0.49 \right)$, the second component $x_2^*$ of the maximizer takes values in the secondary branch $W_{-1}$.
+All numerical results for PDS in this paper will be generated using Algorithm \ref{algorithmglobalmax}.